mattermost/mattermost-load-test-ng/docs/load-test-how-to-use.md

     - Increase the frequency of the new action, so it's easier to debug while running locally. [sample](https://github.com/mattermost/mattermost-load-test-ng/blob/8faa4dfb485dace3bd65908c0d3d98979b7dfd17/loadtest/control/simulcontroller/controller.go#L227)
     - If you see errors, there's a [troubleshooting guide](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/faq.md#troubleshooting) you can reference to resolve the issues.
     - Check `ltagent.log` located in the `mattermost-load-test-ng` directory, and the server logs for details on errors, if any.
-    - We highly recommend becoming familiar with additional sections of documentation, including [using load-test agent API server](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/local_loadtest.md#running-a-load-test-through-the-load-test-agent-api-server) and [using load-test coordinator](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/local_loadtest.md#running-a-load-test-through-the-coordinator), since the Terraform deployment uses the latter method to execute the load-tests, and it'll be easier to debug the setup if the you understand these underlying concepts and principles.
+    - We highly recommend becoming familiar with additional sections of documentation, including [using load-test agent API server](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/local_loadtest.md#running-a-load-test-through-the-load-test-agent-api-server) and [using load-test coordinator](https://github.com/mattermost/mattermost-load-test-ng/blob/master/docs/local_loadtest.md#running-a-load-test-through-the-coordinator), since the Terraform deployment uses the latter method to execute the load-tests, and it'll be easier to debug the setup if you understand these underlying concepts and principles.

 #### Testing changes in terraform